 According to a 2013 US Census Report, in 2011, 151 million Americans received a benefit or check from some level of government.
 Unfortunately, far too many Americans today have become addicted to the government trough.
 Almost every American family has an immediate family member receiving some benefit or check from some level of government, whether a Social Security payment, a Stafford Loan, a Veterans Administration benefit, a government-guaranteed home mortgage, etc. Additionally, too many Americans today either work directly for the federal, state, or local government, or work for private companies that are heavily dependent on government contracts.
 This must change.
 A federal government that provides government benefits to over half of its citizens is precisely the kind of paternalistic government that our Founding Fathers warned us about.
 Cradle-to-grave and womb-to-tomb government programs such as Social Security, Medicare, and Medicaid are not consonant with a limited, constitutional republic and are antithetical to the Spirit of '76.
 Libertarians believe that all so-called "entitlement programs" should be phased out.
-This phasing out should occur over one to two generations so that all Americans have sufficient time to plan accordingly.
-In light of the US' current $21 trillion federal debt and $210 trillion in unfunded liabilities, it's clear that the winding down of government entitlement programs needs to begin sooner rather than later.
+This phasing out should occur over 25 years, one generation, so that all Americans have sufficient time to plan accordingly.
+In light of the US' current $30 trillion federal debt and $210 trillion in unfunded liabilities, it's clear that the winding down of government entitlement programs needs to begin sooner rather than later.
 Also, to begin reducing the size and scope of the federal government, Washington should immediately begin operating in a government-shutdown-mode.

 Libertarians believe that the only legitimate and constitutional purpose of the federal government is national defense.
 All other activities that Washington currently engages in could and should be performed by the private sector.
 Consequently, Libertarians would reduce the federal government's size and scope to no more than five percent of its current proportion.
 Additionally, since Libertarians believe that all taxation is legalized extortion and ultimately has no place in a free society, Libertarians would fund US national defense only through voluntary contributions from US citizens and through proceeds from a national lottery.